Ex-Lionesses who switched allegiance for World Cup

 In May, she won a Moroccans of the World award for her sporting exploits and, with a World Cup in the offing, her decision to switch is a personal triumph.

-Yet looking back on a campaign that saw thousands of Moroccans take the players to their hearts, Ayane sees a bigger picture.
+Yet looking back on a campaign during which thousands of Moroccans took the players to their hearts, Ayane sees a bigger picture.

 "I think we are starting to change the dynamic, the respect and the view of women's football in Morocco," she says.
 "If we can change the perspective of a country and help inspire the next generation, that for me is an achievement I'll be forever proud of."